raspberrypilearning/physical-computing-with-python/analogue.md

     from gpiozero import PWMLED
     ```

-    The `PWMLED` class lets you control the brightness of an LED using PWM (Pulse-width modulation)
+    The `PWMLED` class lets you control the brightness of an LED using PWM, or pulse-width modulation.

 1. Create a `PWMLED` object on pin 21: